HagayHaut/tic-tac-toe/README.md

 ## To Play

-**Note:** You must .NET 6.0 installed to run this application.
+**Note:** You must have .NET 6.0 installed to run this application.

 1. Fork and clone this repo
-2. from the root directory run `dotnet run `
+2. from the root directory run `dotnet run`